|

 Where baseball is still viewed as a game, not a business as some

 of the multi-millionaire professional players like to call it.
-Sit back and listen to the some of the
+Sit back and listen to the some of the old timers in the stands talk about

-with kraut.
-Maybe just for a few
+fragrance of steaming hot dogs topped with kraut.
+Maybe just for a few hours you can

-days of your youth.
-When things
+youth.
+When things seemed much

-seemed much simpler.
-When the
+simpler.
+When the joints didn’t

-joints didn’t ache so much.
-And
+ache so much.
+And just maybe

-* I would like to acknowledge that some information for the above
+you’ll leave the park with some newfound friends. * I would like to acknowledge that some information for the above

 was taken from April Malueg’s “Take Me Out to the Ball Game” book, Marion